 The most common site of duplication is the jejunum and ileum followed by the esophagus, stomach, duodenum, and colon.
 Intestinal duplications usually manifest in the 1st or 2nd year of life.

-Duplications can be asymptomatic or cause obstructive symptoms, chronic pain, gastrointestinal bleeding, or abdominal mass.
+Duplications can be asymptomatic or cause obstructive symptoms, chronic pain, gastrointestinal bleeding, or abdominal mass (2 References Intestinal duplications are tubular structures that are attached to the intestines and share a common blood supply; their lining resembles that of the gastrointestinal tract.
+(See also Overview... read more ).
 Those in the chest can cause respiratory symptoms or feeding issues.
 Duplications containing heterotopic gastric or pancreatic mucosa can result in perforation.

 If they are detected, treatment of intestinal duplications is surgical with complete resection of the duplicated portion.
-For proximal lesions, an endoscopic approach can be considered when a highly skilled endoscopist is available (1).
+For proximal lesions, an endoscopic approach can be considered when a highly skilled endoscopist is available.